preciofishbone/OmniaFx/docs/migration/4-0-to-5-0/README.md

 **Client-side:**

 You are no longer allowed to add audit log from client-side, which is also not a best practice.
 Audit log must be added during an action flow on server-side so that client cannot bypass it.

+## User

+Enum `UserPrincipalType` has been renamed to `AzureAdObjectPrincipalTypes`, in both client-side and server-side.

+Client-side model `OmniaUserContext` has been replaced with `UserWithPropertyBag`.

+Model `User` has been updated to be generic to support different types of user.
+The new model `AzureAdUser`, which is a specific of `User`, is equivalent to the old `User`.

 ## Create Page